bigabdoul/Softcore.Xml/README.md

 # softcore.xml
-Custom XML Serialization library for .NET with a special emphasis on SOAP-serializable objects and the brand new C# 7 syntax.
+A Custom XML Serialization Library for .NET with a Focus on SOAP and Modern C# 7 Syntax

 ## Introduction

-I'm currently working on real-world project where I need to communicate with a third-party service.
-It happens that XML, and SOAP in particuliar, is their preferred method of exchanging information.
-So I started implementing their APIs' specification from a document that I've been given.
-Very soon I came to realize that serializing and deserializing the objects to and from SOAP is not an easy task.
+While working on a real-world project, I needed to integrate with a third-party service that relies heavily on XML—specifically SOAP—for data exchange.
+To accomplish this, I began implementing their API based on the provided documentation.
+However, I quickly realized that serializing and deserializing objects to and from SOAP was far from straightforward.

-It came as a shock to me when I used the built-in .NET SOAP formatter (System.Runtime.Serialization.Formatters.Soap.SoapFormatter) when it was about time to do some testing.
-The output was simply horrifying.
+To my surprise, when I tested the built-in .NET SOAP formatter (`System.Runtime.Serialization.Formatters.Soap.SoapFormatter`), the output was simply horrifying—far from what I expected.

-After a lot of googling and diving deeply into StackOverflow, I haven't found exactly what I needed.
-That's why I ended up writing my own logic to handle the dehydration (serialization) and hydration (deserialization) processes bearing in mind simplicity, flexibility, and reusability.
-So here I am, trying to give it back to the community and my fellow developers like you to make our lives easier.
+After extensive research and countless Stack Overflow threads, I couldn't find a solution that met my needs.
+So, I decided to create my own serialization and deserialization logic, prioritizing simplicity, flexibility, and reusability.
+Now, I’m sharing this library with the developer community to make SOAP serialization easier for everyone.

 ## Purpose

-Serialize .NET objects into XML and above all SOAP formats exactly the way you want to, and deserialize them easily back into objects.
+softcore.xml enables seamless serialization of .NET objects into XML, with a strong emphasis on SOAP formatting, giving you full control over the output.
+It also simplifies deserialization, ensuring that objects are accurately reconstructed.

-## Getting started
+## Getting Started
 Here's a quick example of how to use this library.
-Suppose you have the following SOAP file (found on StackOverflow):
+Suppose you have the following SOAP file (originally found on Stack Overflow):

 ```
 <?xml version="1.0" encoding="utf-8"?>